For urgent consular assistance call

 For criminal issues, call 100.

-Do not travel to Israel and Palestinian Territories overall.
+Reconsider your need to travel to Israel and the Occupied Palestinian Territories overall.

-Do not travel to Gaza due to the dangerous and uncertain security situation.
-See Safety
+Do not travel to border areas with Lebanon due to the volatile security situation.

 Full travel advice: Safety